succinctlabs/sp1/book/getting-started/install.md

 ## Option 1: Prebuilt Binaries (Recommended)

 Currently our prebuilt binaries are built on Ubuntu 20.04 (22.04 on ARM) and macOS.
-If your OS is older, it's possible they won't work but you can still try.
+If your OS uses an older GLIBC version, it's possible these may not work and you will need to [build the toolchain from source](#option-2-building-from-source).

 sp1up is the SP1 toolchain installer.
 Open your terminal and run the following command and follow the instructions: